Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 The preceding pipeline YAML file defines two environment variables named `VAR1` and `PI`.
-Both environment variables have string values, which means that numeric values need to be included in double quotes.
+Both environment variables have string values, which means that numeric values must be included in double quotes.

-### Example of task
+### Example of a task

 ``` yaml
 version: v1.0